demithetechie/100daysofcode/README.md

 PyCharm has various features including:
 **Spell Check** - checks spell check of the words you are typing **More Space** - PyCharm allows for more files to code with.
 You can also split screen by right clicking on the file and pressing "Split to right" or "Split to left"
 **Built In Linter** - This picks out bits of code and lets you know if you are writing in the correct style of coding.
+PEP 8 is the style used in PyCharm.
+Helps you improve the way you code in python.
-PEP 8 **Local History** -
+**Local History** - This allows you to see changes to the code

 # Day 16 - Introduction to Object Oriented Programming